Laser Resurfacing in London

 - Facial injectables

-At your consultation with one of our aesthetic practitioners or dermatologists, recommendations on the best treatment for aesthetic rejuvenation will be made after taking a full medical history, examining your skin and learning about your needs and preferences.
+At your consultation with one of our aesthetic practitioners, recommendations on the best treatment for aesthetic rejuvenation will be made after taking a full medical history, examining your skin and learning about your needs and preferences.